kaihori613/kaihori613.github.io/README.md

 # kai-hori.github.io
-I am an Aerospace and Mechanical Engineering student at UC Davis interested in spacecraft systems engineering, mission design, simulation, and applied hardware development.
+I am a recent graduate in Aerospace and Mechanical Engineering from UC Davis.
+I am interested in spacecraft systems engineering, mission design, simulation, and applied hardware development.